aaronsaray/aaronsaray.com/README.md

 In order to fix this, I'm adding the hour of 20:00:00 to all of the feeds.
 This means it will have a sane value ahead of 8am by far (the automated systems for mailing) as well as for any other process, it looks like part of the day.

+## Automations

+A RSS feed is generated on every build at `/feed.xml`.

+Mailchimp has a campaign called Aaron Saray Blog Entries which watches this and sends daily at 8AM when a new entry is found.

+If a new feed item is found, IFTTT posts a tweet to `@aaronsaray`.